sastre0x0/MacWarder/README.md

 `sudo emerge --ask dev-lang/python`

+Additionally, you need to have the net-tools package installed, which includes the ifconfig command that is used to manipulate network interfaces.
+To install net-tools, you can run the following command in your terminal:

+`sudo apt-get install net-tools`

+Once you have installed Python 3 and net-tools, you can use MacWarder to change the MAC address of your network interface.

 ## Installation

 To install MacWarder, you first need to clone this Git repository.
 You can do this by opening a terminal window and typing: